 The Grand Prix

-While race day is November 24, special procedures will likely apply at metro area airports KLAS/Las Vegas, KHND/Henderson and KVGT/North Las Vegas from approx November 14–26.
+While race day is Nov 24, special procedures will apply at KLAS/Las Vegas, KHND/Henderson, KVGT/North Las Vegas and KBVU/Boulder airports from Nov 19–26.

-All transient GA arrivals and departures will need a PPR number issued by an FBO, including drop-and-goes.
+All arrivals and departures will need a PPR number issued by an FBO, including drop-and-goes.
 You’ll need to include this in Item 11 of your flight plan.

 Don’t be tempted to try and land without one.
 Airport authorities will not allow you to de-plane your pax and you’ll need to gas up and leave again without delay.